culinary-code/algemeen/Wiki Pages.md

 # Deploying to a (virtual) machine

-If you only care about putting the application online on your own system or a vm in the cloud and don’t want to bother with any development, we got you covered.
+If you only care about putting the application online on your own system or a VM in the cloud and don’t want to bother with any development, we got you covered.

 ### Required Knowledge:
 - Navigating a Linux server